Cake Decorating Timeline – When should I decorate my cake?

-- Buy the necessary ingredients – sounds basic but when you makes cakes often or not so often – your inventory can sometime cause issues.
+- Buy the necessary ingredients – sounds basic but when you make cakes often or not so often – your inventory can sometimes cause issues.
 Make sure you have the color or brand of your fondant.

-- Download any templates or information you need – Always do this in advance just so you do not loose what you searched for when you planned the cake.
+- Download any templates or information you need – Always do this in advance just so you do not lose what you searched for when you planned the cake.